luisfernandezbr/github/README.md

 Make sure you have the environment variable `GITHUB_TOKEN` set to a GitHub personal access token.
 You can also change repositories by updating the `inclusions` array.
 The key in the map should be the `organization` login value.

 This will run an export for GitHub and print all the JSON objects to the console.

+## Contributions

+We ♥️ open source and would love to see your contributions (documentation, questions, pull requests, isssue, etc).
+Please open an Issue or PullRequest!
+If you have any questions or issues, please do not hesitate to let us know.

 ## License